YaliZhang98/mGPS_interface/Readme.md

 1. ```Upload sample(s) abundance file```: *Sample_prediction_MetaSub.csv*
 2. ```Upload the prediction model (In .Rda format)```: *MetaSub_model.Rda*
 3. Start the program: Click the ```Start``` bar and then click the ```Result Plot``` tab
-4. In ```Result Plot``` tab, the latitude and logitude range can be adjusted.
-The prediction points can be pull to land and marine.
+4. In ```Result Plot``` tab, the latitude and longitude range can be adjusted.
+The prediction points can be pull to land and waterbody.
+5. For more explanation of output results, view the tutorial file "*mGPS Interface Tutorial.pdf*"